 “And maybe if I had not gone there I would not have been able to return to Borussia Dortmund.
 For that, I am happy.
 Thank God I have left Brendan Rodgers.”

 Grujic became Jurgen Klopp’s first signing as Liverpool manager in January 2016 after impressing for Red Star Belgrade, his hometown club.

-The midfielder has only made 16 appearances for the Reds and has spent three seasons out on loan.
+The midfielder only made 16 appearances for the Reds and spent three seasons out on loan.
 He spoke of his ambitions of breaking into Klopp’s first team but ended up leaving for Porto in 2021.

 12. Charlie Adam

 Adam had caught everybody’s attention with his impressive performances for Blackpool in the Premier League and earned a dream move to Liverpool in 2011.

 But the midfielder was unable to recapture his best form and managed just two goals in 37 appearances in his only season at the club.